Cool Colors with Dynamic Dyes

 (Best for Grades 3-5.
 Duration: 60 minutes)

-Through interactive activities and demonstrations, this program explores the prominent inventions, inventors, and discoveries in the history of electricity.
+Through interactive activities and demonstrations, this program explores the prominent inventions, inventors, and discoveries in the history of electricity and hydro-power in the region.
+Have hands-on fun discovering how water can be transformed into energy.
 The difference between “invention” and “discovery” is emphasized, while bringing Telluride’s late nineteenth century history to life!

 From Site to Exhibit